 After returning to Pittsburgh, he studied law under Judge Walter Forward, a prominent figure in Pennsylvania politics.
 After two years of reading law, Vashon applied for admission to the Allegheny County bar.
-His application was denied on the grounds that colored people were not citizens.
+His application was denied on the grounds that people of African descent were not citizens.
 This inequitable act led to Vashon’s decision to emigrate to Haiti.
 Before leaving the United States, Vashon went to New York to take the bar examination, which he successfully completed on January 10, 1848, thus becoming the first black lawyer in New York.